 It can be assumed that teachers also wear personal, private fitness trackers, generating recordings of physiological data that could be a very interesting resource for research on teacher stress.
 While the use of wearable technology in the field has been explored in various domains [@hughes2023wearable; @ adesida2019exploring; helmer2009smart], research is sparse in educational contexts [@de2017towards].
 Although some studies investigated how wearables can help teachers monitor student activity [@quintana2016keeping], there is a notable research gap regarding teachers’ use of wrist-worn wearables.

 Given the high stress levels in the teaching profession [@johnson2005experience], fitness trackers could be a valuable tool for analyzing HR and the factors contributing to stress.
 One of the reasons for teachers’ augmented stress is that they are confronted with a multitude of demands in their everyday work, some of which exceed their resources and therefore make it difficult to cope with immediate stressors such as classroom disruptions [@montgomery2005meta].
-However, the extent of the strain depends on the subjective appraisal of a stressor, which involves considerations about available resources to deal with it [@kyriacou2001].
+However, the extent of the strain partly depends on the subjective appraisal of a stressor, which involves considerations about available resources to deal with it [@kyriacou2001].
 It is, therefore, particularly important for teachers to have sufficient personal and professional resources at their disposal [@cramer2018belastung].
 Classroom disruptions, for example, are one of the major stressors in teachers’ daily work [@boyle1995structural; @aloe2014multivariate] and professional knowledge about effective classroom management reduces the risk of teacher stress [@klusmann2012berufliche].
 Teachers’ characteristics such as professional experience in turn have an impact on the development of classroom management skills and thus on the appraisal processes, as these skills develop during professional experience [@ophardt2017klassenmanagement; @wolff2015keeping].

-To better understand how stressors like classroom disruptions affect teachers and their stress responses, data from wrist-worn fitness trackers could be used to monitor physiological parameters before, during, and after teaching sessions [@wettstein2021].
+To better understand how stressors (e.g, classroom disruptions) affect teachers and their stress responses, data from wrist-worn fitness trackers could be used to monitor physiological parameters before, during, and after teaching sessions [@wettstein2021].
 This study explored the use of wrist-based fitness trackers as a tool to monitor teachers’ stress during different phases of a micro-teaching unit during which teachers had to deal with classroom disruptions.
-Physiological data were triangulated with teachers’ appraisal of classroom disruptions, and their teaching experience.
+Physiological data were triangulated with teachers’ subjective appraisal of classroom disruptions and confidence., +++ Extra Satz zu TE ++and their teaching experience.
 The physiological indicator employed in this study was teachers’ HR, which can be readily recorded by any fitness tracker.
 Teachers’ use of wrist-worn fitness trackers in educational research holds transformative potential as obtained fine-grained data and underscores the critical need to monitor teachers’ health as they navigate the stressful landscape of the classroom.

 ## Fitness Trackers as a Method to Assess HR as an Indicator of Stress